-Imagine bringing together a small group of family and friends to create a non-profit society board to help your loved one plan and manage their life, today and long into the future.
-This is the concept behind microboards.
+Imagine bringing together a small group of family and friends to create a non-profit board to help your loved one with a disability to plan and manage their life, today and long into the future.
+This is the concept behind Microboards.

 WHAT'S IN IT FOR YOU:

 - Definition, overview and core values underlying microboards

 - Steps involved in creating and operating a microboard